jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Emma Frost (SC) (HAMMER)
 Set: H.A.M.M.E.R.
 **Fluid Forms and Fidelity**
 When Emma transforms via Fluid Forms and Fidelity, the card that used to be in play is removed from the game.
 When she transforms, she keeps her orientation (ready/exhausted, face-up/face-down), all of her counters, and any effects on her.

+## Emma Frost (SC) (Resistance)
+Set: Resistance
+**Fluid Forms and Fidelity**
+When Emma transforms via Fluid Forms and Fidelity, the card that used to be in play is removed from the game.
+When she transforms, she keeps her orientation (ready/ exhausted, face-up /face-down), all of her counters, and any effects on her.

 # Evil Deadpool
 Set: Deadpool & Friends